instrumentisto/rust-incubator/README.md

 ### Toolchain

 - [rustup] for installing [Rust] toolchain and keeping it up-to-date.
-- [IntelliJ IDEA] + [IntelliJ Rust] and [Toml][IntelliJ Toml] plugins as development environment.
+- [CLion]/[IntelliJ IDEA] + [IntelliJ Rust] + [Toml][IntelliJ Toml] plugins as development environment (or any other on your choice).
-- [rustfmt] for formatting [Rust] code.

 ### Bookshelf

 - [Rust Book] teaches and explains [Rust] basics.
+- [Rust By Example] teaches you [Rust] basics using editable examples.
 - [Rust Reference] is not a formal spec, but is more detailed and comprehensive than the [Rust Book].
 - [Cheats.rs] and [Rust SVG Cheatsheet] for quick reference.
 - [Rust Edition Guide] for considering improvements of [Rust 2018].
-- [Rust Standard Library] documentation.
+- [Rust std lib] documentation.
-- [Rust Style Guide] is an official style of formatting [Rust] code.
 - [Cargo Book] is a guide to [Cargo], [Rust]'s build tool and dependency manager.
 - [Rustdoc Book] is a guide to `rustdoc` documentation tool.
-- [Rust By Example] teaches you how to program in Rust using editable examples.
 - [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the [Rust] ecosystem.
+- [Rust Design Patterns] is an open source repository of [Rust] design patterns and idioms.
 - [Rust FAQ] answers common question about [Rust].
 - [Rust Playground] allows to share and check runnable [Rust] code snippets online.
-- [Awesome Rust] is a curated list of Rust code and resources.
+- [Awesome Rust] is a curated list of [Rust] code and resources.
+- [This Week in Rust] represents handpicked and subscribable [Rust] weekly updates.
-- [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns and ideas.
+- [Baby Steps] blog of [Nicholas Matsakis](https://github.com/nikomatsakis) shares useful [Rust] patterns, ideas and design decisions.

 ## Steps

+### Before you start

+1. [Create][1] a new [GitHub repository] for yourself using this one [as template][2].
+2. [Invite as a collaborator][3] of your repository the person you want to review your lessons.

+### Schedule

-Each step must be performed as separate [MR (Merge Request)][MR] with correspondent name and checked as done after it's completed.
+Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and checked here in README's schedule after completion.

+Each step has estimated time for being completed.
+If any deeper investigation on step's theme is required for you, then it's on your own.

-Do not hesitate to ask your lead with questions.
+Do not hesitate to ask your lead/reviewer with questions, however you won't receive a concrete answer, but rather a direction for investigation.
+Lead/reviewer is the one who asks questions about everything here and demands a concrete answers.

 - [ ] [0.
 Become familiar with Rust basics][Step 0]
 - [ ] [1.
 Key concepts][Step 1]